Careers360 Logo

 (d) blood transfusion

-Solution: AIDS is caused by the Human Immunodeficiency Virus (HIV) and is transmitted by sexual contact, blood-to-blood contact (blood transfusion) with an infected person where the body fluids are getting exchanged with the non-infected person.
-A mother infected with AIDS can transmit the disease to her baby while breastfeeding.
+Explanation: AIDS is caused by the Human Immunodeficiency Virus (HIV) and is transmitted by sexual contact and blood-to-blood contact with an infected person; hence, hugs cannot transmit this disease.

 Question:9